 Lincoln Parish Early Childhood Community Network is a partnership unifying childcare programs under the leadership of the Lincoln Parish Public School District.
 As the Lead Agency, it oversees CLASS observations as well as supporting partners with Tier 1 curriculum and professional development.
-The partnership consists of four school based prekindergarten sites, one Head Start site, and twelve Type III childcare centers.
+The partnership consists of six school based prekindergarten sites, two Head Start sites, and ten Type III childcare centers.
 The overall network quality rating is High Proficient, showing an increase from 4.89 in 2017-2018 to 5.37 for 2018-2019.
-Due to the nationwide pandemic and statewide shutdown of schools and centers in March of 2020, the overall network quality rating will remain the same as the year before.
+Due to the nationwide pandemic, statewide school and center shutdowns in March of 2020, face-to-face instruction to virtual instruction, the overall network quality rating will remain the same as the year before.

 Children in Lincoln Parish face countless challenges that increase their risk of arriving at kindergarten unprepared for the challenges ahead.
-The rate of poverty in Lincoln is 25.8%,
+The rate of poverty in Lincoln is 21.7%, almost twice that national average.
+69.3% of students entering kindergarten are labeled as economically disadvantaged and 16.2% as students with disabilities, and 6.4% lableled as English Learners.

 All Lincoln Parish children will have their basic needs met and have equitable access to quality early childhood care and education opportunities, so they are prepared to succeed in kindergarten and beyond.